eorland/nested_watersheds/README.md

 ![sample_output](https://user-images.githubusercontent.com/51799071/199057768-1a167084-cecc-4795-a2c2-7df79637e0db.PNG)

 ## A few other notes
 The sample DEM provided in this repo is at 10m resolution.
 Function runtime will vary based on DEM size, resolution, and the thresholds used.
 Expect much longer runtimes if using a large DEM.
 To make the start up process easier, a `.yml` file is included.
-Main dependencies are:  `pysheds`,`rasterio`,`geopandas`.
+Main dependencies are:  `pysheds`,`rasterio`, and `geopandas`.